-Rule of thumb for dog food—they should be 1/3 protein (from meat, eggs, or dairy products) and 2/3 grains and vegetables.
+The rule of thumb for dog food recipes is they should be 1/3 protein (from meat, eggs, or dairy products) and 2/3 grains and vegetables.

-- 1 pound ground meat–antibiotic and hormone free if you like—can use beef, chicken, lamb, turkey, etc.
+- 1 pound ground meat—antibiotic and hormone free if you like.
+You can use beef, chicken, lamb, turkey, etc.

 - 2 cups cooked brown rice